-Today I’m interviewing Mark Woeppel, author of Visual Project Management*.
-It’s an interesting title that I thought was worth explaining, so let’s dive in.
+Today I’m interviewing Mark Woeppel, author of Visual Project Management.
+But what is visual project management?

 Mark, what is visual project management?

 Visual Project Management is a process that uses the visualization of the project delivery process to drive team behaviors: to collaborate and effectively manage projects to deliver on time.